Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Discussion

 Aside from CE, the parameters that have a large impact on the formation and merger of BCOs are the ones regarding supernova kicks and stability of mass transfer.
-As expected, large natal kicks reduce the number of merging BCOs and alter their mass spectrum selecting preferentially massive binaries (Figure~\ref{fig:BBHmerg}).
+As expected, large natal kicks reduce the number of merging BCOs and alter their mass spectrum selecting preferentially massive binaries (Fig.~\ref{fig:BBHmerg}).

 The mass transfer stability criterion is the one that mostly correlates with the choice of the stellar evolution model.
-The combination of the \parsec{} stellar tracks with the standard stability criterion used in \bse{}-like codes (QCBSE, Table~\ref{tab:qc}) produces a suppression of BCO merger efficiency, especially for BNSs (Figure~\ref{fig:meffBNS}).
+The combination of the \parsec{} stellar tracks with the standard stability criterion used in \bse{}-like codes (QCBSE, Table~\ref{tab:qc}) produces a suppression of BCO merger efficiency, especially for BNSs (Fig.~\ref{fig:meffBNS}).
 Combining the model QCBSE with the optimistic CE assumption (model OPT) and large \ace values ($>1$), brings back the efficiency of BCO mergers to the level of the fiducial model.

-The quasi-homogeneous evolution reduces binary interactions, suppressing the number of BCO mergers at low metallicity (Figures \ref{fig:meffBHBH}, \ref{fig:meffBNS}, \ref{fig:meffBHNS}), but is thought to be ineffective at high metallicity ($Z>0.004$).
-As a consequence it only has a modest impact onto the local merger rate density (Figure~\ref{fig:rate_local}).
+The quasi-homogeneous evolution reduces binary interactions, suppressing the number of BCO mergers at low metallicity (Figs. \ref{fig:meffBHBH}, \ref{fig:meffBNS}, \ref{fig:meffBHNS}), but is thought to be ineffective at high metallicity ($Z>0.004$).
+As a consequence it only has a modest impact onto the local merger rate density (Fig.~\ref{fig:rate_local}).

 The models in which we disable the stellar tides (NT and NTC) do not significantly alter the formation channels of BCOs, their merger efficiency and local merger rate density.
-However, Figure~\ref{fig:BBHmerg} shows that models without tides (NT and NTC) produce a flatter mass spectrum for BHs in BBH mergers.
+However, Fig.~\ref{fig:BBHmerg} shows that models without tides (NT and NTC) produce a flatter mass spectrum for BHs in BBH mergers.
 These are important results since models of stellar tides depend on a large number of parameters and on properties that are not always available in stellar tracks (e.g., stellar rotation and eddy turnover time, Section~\ref{sec:tides}).
 In addition, recent observations of binary stars seem to challenge the predictions of the classical tide formalism used in population-synthesis studies, especially regarding dynamic tides \citep{Justensen21,Marcussen2022}.
-Similarly, all the other models we tested do not introduce significant differences in the merger efficiency and local merger rate density, but can alter the features of the mass spectrum of BHs in BCO mergers (see, e.g., the SND and RBSE model in Figure~\ref{fig:BBHmerg}).
+Similarly, all the other models we tested do not introduce significant differences in the merger efficiency and local merger rate density, but can alter the features of the mass spectrum of BHs in BCO mergers (see, e.g., the SND and RBSE model in Fig.~\ref{fig:BBHmerg}).